 How your money is specifically invested will depend on which investment options you have selected.
 For example, if you are a member of a MySuper product, your money will be invested across a diversified portfolio spanning all major asset class types, although it will be weighted in favour of growth assets such as shares and property.

 Similarly, if you have selected, say, investment options explicitly focused on Australian shares then your superannuation contributions will be used to invest only into Australian shares.
-Reflecting this, you should carefully consider the investment choices offered by your fund because your super contributions will be linked to these investments.
+Reflecting on this, you should carefully consider the investment choices offered by your fund because your super contributions will be linked to these investments.

 4. How you can receive your benefits